aniruddha76/github-readme-bento/README.md

 I welcome contributions!
 If you have ideas to make this project even better, feel free to open an issue.

-Let's make GitHub profiles more beautiful, one Bento at a time! 🍱✨
+Leave a star and let's make GitHub profiles more beautiful, one Bento at a time! 🍱✨